 As you can see, this isn’t the typical punk rock mohawk.
 It won’t turn heads and doesn’t require much work, but it’s great for guys struggling with thinness over the top of their head.
 It’s the last stop before you buzz it off or shave your head.

 This style won’t hide a thinning hairline.
 It will completely expose any space or patchiness you have going on up front.
 However, it’s tight and clean and looks more like a style than a lack of options.

 If you opt for the short mohawk, keep your sides nice and tight to make the top look thicker.
 Use a bit of paste to give it volume and stand up a bit.
 Like always, don’t let it look wet.

 This style pairs great with a short beard.
 A beard gives you back some of the face-framing you lose with a weak hairline.

 A buzz cut is a versatile solution for hair loss.
-It looks good on guys with various degrees of hair loss or recession and it’s easy to maintain.
-In fact, you don’t need to visit a barber.
+It looks good on guys with various degrees of hair loss or recession, and it’s easy to maintain.
+You don’t need to visit a barber.
 You can cut yourself with a pair of $30 clippers from the pharmacy.

 This hairstyle looks good if you’ve lost most of your hair...

 ...or if you still have a lot of it left.

 Frankly, this is one of the most liberating hairstyles for guys who are losing their hair.
 It's a great way to get used to seeing the shape of your head in the mirror.
 You can still take steps to recover your hair, but this style will help you become more comfortable with yourself.